nex-reference/cto-tech-ref/PoC/Pipeline/Pipeline.md

 ## Source Code Structure

-- Program is the entry point of the application
+- Program.cs, obviously is the entry point of the application
 - Extensions is an extension to IServiceCollection to add the pipeline configuration
 - Interfaces has a single interface which every component implements
-- Models has the Message class and Pipeline Configuration class
+- Models has the Message and Pipeline Configuration class
 - PipelineService is the background service which reads the pipeline configuration and starts the pipeline
 - Components folder has all the Components that makes up the pipeline, obviously :)
 - Messaging folder has the messaging infrastructure built using Channels, which is the moot point of this write up :)